-MATHS AT HOME
+Maths at home

+Number Dev

 How to get your family doing maths for fun

 Improve your family's maths skills and have fun while you're at it.
 The charity Maths on Toast, who're all about helping families with this, have come up with some brilliant advice and ideas:

 Five Golden Rules

 Maths is everywhere

 You use numbers when cooking, shopping, and telling the time.
 Try spotting the different shapes in the buildings around you.
 The more you look, the more you will see.

 Being wrong is OK

 Don't feel bad about mistakes - they are part of learning.
 If you get the wrong answer, then talk about it.
 How did you get there?
 Can you now come up with a better way to work it out?

 Believe in your own ability

 Everyone has the potential to understand and enjoy maths.
 If you don't feel confident, this is more likely to have come from your life experience than your genes.
 Avoid suggesting that people in your family aren't good at maths.
 Your children will believe it, and make it come true.

 Struggling is normal and healthy

 If you can't figure something out straight away, then you're not alone.
 In fact, you are sharing an experience with professional mathematicians.
 It's their job to get stuck on hard problems - sometimes for years!
 One way to come unstuck is to keep trying different methods.

 Talking about 'how' is interesting

 Different people bring different talents to maths, and they solve problems in different ways.
 If you ask someone else how they worked something out, you'll probably learn something new.

 Activity ideas

 I Spy... numbers and shapes!

-While you've played I Spy with letters, have you played it with numbers and shapes?
+While you may have played I Spy with letters, have you played it with numbers and shapes?
 The first player says 'I spy with my little eye something that's...' and adds a shape, or a number.
 The other players then guess what the first player has spotted.
 Six legs on a fly?
 Five fingers on a hand?
 The triangle of a STOP sign?
 Whoever guesses right, goes next.
-Number Supermarket Challenge When you get to the checkout, ask everyone to estimate how much you've spent.
+Supermarket challenge When you get to the checkout, ask everyone to estimate how much you've spent.
 See who's closest - and ask them how they worked it out.
 Can you do better next time?
-Guess the Number You can make this game as easy or hard as you like.
-Start by only allowing whole numbers from zero to twenty.
-When you've got the hang of it, stretch yourselves by including bigger numbers, or fractions - and even numbers below zero. - 1.
+Guess the number You can make this game as easy or hard as you like.
+Start by only allowing whole numbers from 0-20.
+When you've got the hang of it, stretch yourselves by including bigger numbers, or fractions - and even numbers below 0. - 1.
 One player leaves the room (or covers their eyes and ears).
 The others choose a number. - 2.
-The player comes back in.
-They have to work out what the number is, using only yes or no questions.
-For example, is it an odd number, or is it more than twenty?
+The player comes back in, and they have to work out what the number is, using only yes or no questions.
+For example, is it an odd number, or is it more than 20?
 The aim is to work it out in as few questions as possible.
 When they've got it, it's someone else's turn.
-For even more ideas visit mathsontoast.org.uk
+This activity was created by Maths on Toast, the family maths charity.
+To find more activities online go to: mathsontoast.org.uk